bytebase/vue-kbar/docs/advanced/sorting-actions.md

 # Sorting actions

-You probably want to sort your actions.
+We probably want to sort our actions.
 Here's an example below

 ```html
 <KBarProvider :actions="globalActions" :options="{ compare }">